 Investments are reported at fair value as discussed in Note 4.
-Investment income is reported in the Statement of Activities and Changes in Net Assets as an increase in net assets without donor restrictions unless the use of the income is limited by donor-imposed restrictions.
-Investment income whose use is restricted by the donor is reported as an increase in net assets with donor restrictions until expended in accordance with donor-imposed restrictions.
+Investment income, including realized and unrealized gain or loss on investments, is reported in the Statement of Activities and Changes in Net Assets within net assets without donor restrictions unless the use of the income is limited by donor-imposed restrictions, in which case it is reported within net assets with donor restrictions until expended in accordance with donor-imposed restrictions.
 Investment income is reported net of investment related expenses.